This post contains affiliate links & photos. See our full disclosure here.

 DIY Advent Calendar Ideas

-We have shared a few different kinds of DIY Advent Calendars here at Home Made Lovely, including one using cheapo paper bags and another with Bible verse printables!
-Check out the video and tutorials below.
+We have shared a few different kinds of DIY Advent Calendars here at Home Made Lovely, including one using cheapo paper bags!
+Check out the video below for more ideas.

 Advent Calendar Activity Ideas